 - Visit the Onsen Hot Pools – the quieter early spring season is about the only time you’ll get a reservation as this popular spot is usually booked out (other than autumn).
 Plus, the views from the pools are the best in the spring in my opinion

-- Go on a Wine Tour – escape the spring showers and visit picturesque wineries near Queenstown and try out the regions award-winning Pinot Noir
+- Go on a Wine Tour – escape the spring showers and visit picturesque wineries near Queenstown and try out the region’s award-winning Pinot Noir.
+Wine tours are some of the most popular tours in Queenstown.

 - Other great rainy day activities include Fear Factory Queenstown, iFly, and the Kiwi Wildlife Park in Queenstown